-- comply with professional auditing standards; - implement the global audit methodology (and in turn, the ISAs as a minimum); - issue audit reports that are appropriate in the circumstances; - comply with international ethical and quality control policies; - comply with quality assurance standards during the audit; - produce audit documentation by professional standards; - have designed and implemented an effective system of quality control; - identify root causes for significant findings; - have implemented the requirements of previous action plans; and - comply with global risk management policies and procedures.
+- Comply with professional auditing standards - Implement the global audit methodology (and in turn, the ISAs as a minimum) - Issue audit reports that are appropriate in the circumstances - Comply with international ethical and quality control policies - Comply with quality assurance standards during the audit - Have designed and implemented an effective system of quality control - Identify root causes for significant findings - Have implemented the requirements of previous action plans - Comply with global risk management policies and procedures.

-The most recent GTAR for Grant Thornton Ireland was completed in September 2017 and where our audit quality control system was evaluated as 'suitably designed and implemented to provide reasonable assurance of confirming with applicable professional standards and GTIL's requirements in all material respects.'
+The most recent GTAR for Grant Thornton Ireland was completed in September 2017 and our audit quality control system was evaluated as "suitably designed and implemented to provide reasonable assurance of confirming with applicable professional standards and GTIL's requirements in all material respects."